Bivariate Instantaneous Frequency and Bandwidth: Joint Instantaneous Moments

 \subsection{Joint Moments}

-It is presumed that the components of $\bx_+(t)$ are sufficiently closely related that we should seek a unified description of their variability.
+Let us say we a have vector-valued signal $\bx(t)$ and are interested in a obtaining unified description of the variability of its components.
 To this end it is reasonable to define the \emph{joint analytic spectrum} as the normalized average of the spectra of its $N$ components,

 where $\|\bx\|\equiv \sqrt{\bx^H\bx}$ is the Euclidean norm of a vector $\bx$, ``$H$'' indicating the conjugate transpose, and where